Adopted by President’s Cabinet 6/26/18

 Prior to requesting permission from the President, the employee and his or her supervisor will review and assess actual conflicts of interests and appearance of conflicts of interest concerning the proposed outside activity and, if necessary, present a plan for managing such conflicts.
 If the proposed outside activity is to occur simultaneously with faculty and staff work hours and/or institutional resources are proposed to be used for such work, faculty and staff must present a plan for submission and approval of annual leave requests and reimbursing the institution for use of the institution’s personnel, facilities, equipment and/or materials consistent with rates charged to outside groups or persons.

-Permission forms for all other employees (PDF)
+Permission forms for all other employees:

 Required Leave and Honoraria

-Except as authorized for eligible faculty employees, annual leave must be used by employees for compensated outside activities during normal work hours consistent with the USG procedures governing use of annual leave.
+Except as authorized for eligible faculty employees, annual leave must be used by employees for outside activities during normal work hours consistent with the USG procedures governing the use of leave.
 Faculty seeking approval must indicate the time they plan to consult during regular work hours, if any.
 For nine-month faculty, the maximum is one day per week.
 Twelve-month faculty assigned to administrative positions must take annual leave when engaged in consulting during their normal work hours consistent with the USG procedures governing use of annual leave.

-Honoraria is defined as any payments given for professional or voluntary services that are rendered nominally or without charge, and any payments in recognition of these services typically forbids a price to be set.
+Honoraria are defined as any payments given for professional or voluntary services that are rendered nominally or without charge, and any payments in recognition of these services typically forbids a price to be set.
 Non-faculty employees may not receive Honoraria for activities during the employee’s work hours.

 Consulting for USG Vendors